jallex/website-portfolio/readme-file.txt

 This project was made with create-react-app, styling done with CSS and Bootstrap and 3D components done with Three.js

 To do:
+- Make cards bigger on mobile
 - Create demo reel and add it to demo section
 - project pages with more detailed project descriptions
+- Fix glitch with modal

 - Make a better See Project! button
 - fix styling on deployed site